The Importance of Primary Sources

 Runaway Ads

 Runaway ads were placed in newspapers when an enslaved person made a break from their enslaver.
-While seemingly small notices, the ads were shrewdly crafted 18th-century tracking devices that used a variety of important identifying details.
+These small notices were shrewdly crafted 18th-century tracking devices that used a variety of important identifying details.

 Activity